vburlbl/cleantalk-spam-protect/readme.txt

 == Description ==

 Plugin stops spambots without move spam comments to trash or manual approval queue, invisible for users and admins.
-Every new comment compares with article and previous comments.
-If the relevance of the comment is good enough it gets approval at the blog without manual approval.

 1. Stop spam-bots in comments.
 1. Invisible for users.